 - At least 24 hours have passed since last fever without the use of fever-reducing medications and;

 - Symptoms (e.g., cough, shortness of breath) have improved.

 - NOTE: A negative SARS-CoV-2 PCR test does not supersede the above expectations.

 During this time, our Student Health Center in partnership with our local county health department will provide outreach and virtual medical services to ensure you have the medical attention needed to support your recovery.
-If you live on-campus, Residence Life staff will keep you connected through virtual community programs, events, and engagement opportunities.
+If you live on campus, Residence Life staff will deliver meals twice a day and keep you connected through virtual community programs, events, and engagement opportunities.